#beCREATIVE Contest- Show us YOUR creativity and win prizes!

 -

+- follow beIN SPORTS Hong Kong Facebook account at https://www.facebook.com/beinSportsHongKong (“beIN Facebook Page”);

-- visit [https://www.beinsports.com/id-en/football/news/becreative-contest-show-us-your-creativity-2/1457038] during the Contest Period, and provide his/her entry by posting on their Facebook or Instagram profiles with their entry answer (“Entry” or “Entries”) via these steps:
+- visit [ https://www.beinsports.com/hk/football/news/becreative-contest-show-us-your-creativity-an/1457034 ] during the Contest Period, and provide his/her entry by posting on their Facebook profile with their entry answer (“Entry” or “Entries”) via these steps:

 -